cherngroupUVA/ML-NEGF-Holstein/README.md

 -------------------------------------------------
 Training Data
 -------------------------------------------------
-The training_data directory contains two subfolders:
+The training_data directory contains two zip folders:

-t0_547: snapshots from time step 0 to time step 547
+t0_547.zip: snapshots from time step 0 to time step 547

-t547_1094: snapshots from time step 547 to time step 1094
+t547_1094.zip: snapshots from time step 547 to time step 1094

-Each file is named cq*.dat, where * denotes the time step.
+Each configuration is named cq*.dat, where * denotes the time step.

 File format (cq*.dat):